Designing for Behavioral Change

 MoSCoW METHOD | In the user-centered design methodology adopted for our project, prioritizing end users’ needs, objectives, and satisfaction was paramount, ensuring ease of comprehension and task completion.
 To effectively address these considerations, we implemented the MoSCoW method for the persona.
 Requirements were categorized into ‘Must have,’ ‘Should have,’ ‘Could have,’ and ‘Would have/Won’t have’ categories.
 ‘Must-have’ requirements are pivotal for meeting business needs and ensuring project success.
 ‘Should have’ requirements are desirable but not pivotal, while ‘Could have’ requirements are regarded as advantageous features.
 ‘Would have/Won’t have’ requirements are addressed based on varying priorities and may be deferred to future iterations, with features that we should abstain from incorporating into the project.

-ITERATIVE CONCEPT DEVELOPMENT | The team engaged in weekly brainstorming and sketch-storming sessions and iterated on design concepts a total of 11 times over a 3-month period.
-This iterative approach allowed for the exploration of diverse ideas and the refinement of design concepts to align closely with project objectives and user needs.
+1ST ITERATION: FOUNDATIONAL DESIGN | The team engaged in weekly brainstorming and sketch-storming sessions and iterated on design concepts a total of 11 times over a 3-month period.
+This iterative approach allowed for the exploration of diverse ideas and the refinement of design concepts to align closely with project objectives and user needs, focusing on user engagement and the implementation of behavior tracking.
+This version was tested with 18 users to assess usability and identify areas for improvement.

 WIREFRAMING & PROTOTYPING